 - Prompt B: This is a good all-around prompt!
 Generally speaking, most people will have some experience that helps them answer this prompt well.
 Having said that, this prompt requires you to be thoughtful and introspective.
 You'll need to understand how your experiences and background have shaped the person you are today.

-- Prompt C: Social justice is an important topic in 2020, and Tufts admissions officers are interested in students who fit with the university's mission of an "inclusive and collaborative" environment.
-If you have been part of the social justice movement in 2020 or before, this would be a great prompt for you.
+- Prompt C: Social justice is an important topic in 2021, and Tufts admissions officers are interested in students who fit with the university's mission of an "inclusive and collaborative" environment.
+If you have been part of the social justice movement, this would be a great prompt for you.

 Keep in mind these are just suggestions.
 If one of these prompts jumps out to you as a perfect fit, run with it.